-This topic is particularly relevant to me now, as I am just wrapping up my newest crop of online Skill Building students, and preparing for my upcoming online Heeling class.
+This topic is particularly relevant to me now, as I am just wrapping up my newest crop of online Skill Building students.
 As many of you know, in all of my skills classes, I strongly encourage (force) the teams to teach pivoting and bending behaviors on not one, but BOTH sides.
 And there is always a little bit of predictable angst over the subject.
 Why does it even matter, since we’ll only ever heel on one side?
 (Why does everyone rule out freestyle right off the bat?
 A mistake if you ask me!)

 Here’s the thing: Straightness is a dynamic steady state.
 It’s not a thing in itself, it’s a balance between left and right.